b-charles/pigs/config/README.md

 ## And now?

-The usage of this module should be efficient but not convenient.
-The module [smartconfig](../smartconfig/README.md) can be useful to get a chunck of typed configuration values.
+The usage of this package should be efficient but not convenient.
+The package [smartconfig](../smartconfig/README.md) can be useful to get a chunck of typed configuration values.